 Slater and Gordon's Contentious Probate Solicitors can help you with the negligent writing of a Will, and provide immediate legal representation anywhere in England, Scotland & Wales.

-We have offices in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+We have offices in London, Manchester, Liverpool, Leeds, Birmingham, Cardiff, Edinburgh, Cambridge, Preston and Watford.

 Professional advisers may get things wrong and you may have lost out as a result.
 If this loss was reasonably foreseeable and caused by their negligence or breach of contract you may be able to bring a claim.
 In these cases you can claim against the Lawyer, Solicitor or the person who drafted / wrote the Will.